 - All three types of Essential Fatty Acids (EFA) help with blood clotting.

 - Linoleic acid is a precursor of many hormone-like substances in the body.
 One of these hormone-like substances is Prostaglandin.

 Prostaglandin was originally thought to originate in the prostate gland, hence its name, but it is actually present in all body tissue.
 Omega 3 fatty acids are precursors of prostaglandin.
 It is formed from Linoleic acid that is an (EFA) and must come from dietary intake.

 Prostaglandin acts as a hormone to directly coordinate important biologic functions.
 Some of the functions are:

-- They control the smooth muscles tone (Smooth muscles are the involuntary muscles like those around the heart and blood vessels)
+- Controls the smooth muscles tone (smooth muscles are the involuntary muscles like those around the heart and blood vessels)

-- For this reason, they are very important in Cardiovascular Disease.
+- For these reasons, they are very important in Cardiovascular Disease.